Orchestrating complex data and systems in time-sensitive,

 Emergency Management Practice Director

-Mark is an Army veteran with almost 30 years of experience architecting and building enterprise systems in the federal government and commercial sector.
+Mark is an Army veteran with several decades of experience architecting and building enterprise systems in the federal government and commercial sector.
 As a seasoned analytics professional, he has a wealth of software development, consulting, and leadership experience helping clients extract value from data, with special emphasis on emergency management.